adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.0 =
+* Added info regarding GDPR compliance to the readme.txt.
+* Updated the readme.txt to reflect that the plugin has been tested and is compatible with up to WP v4.9.6.
+* Now displaying suggested privacy policy text in the privacy policy settings screen in the wp-admin.

 = 1.8.9 =
 * Misc fixes for WP coding standards (spaces after while and foreach, snake_case variables).